Developers and Speculators In the Coronado Neighborhood In Phoenix, AZ

-On March 9, 1908, Dwight B. Heard, President of the Suburban Realty Company, petitioned for the subdivision of a quarter section of property bounded by 7th Street, McDowell Road, 12th Street and the canal that, at the time, ran down Oak Street.
+On March 9, 1908, Dwight B. Heard, President of the Suburban Realty Company, petitioned for the subdivision of a quarter section of property bounded by 7th Street, McDowell Road, 12th Street and the canal.
+At the time, that ran down Oak Street.
 This was the first subdivision of property in what would become known as the Coronado Neighborhood.

 Coronado’s comparative distance to the east of Central Avenue and downtown resulted in more modest building restrictions than in other neighborhoods of the city.
 At that time, restrictions that regulated the minimum cost of houses built on a particular lot were the common means of determining the range of house size in a development.
 As a result, the Coronado area evolved into a more modest working-class neighborhood than the original investors had envisioned.

 Coronado Phoenix Growth Years

 In 1920 alone, over 800 building permits were issued by the City of Phoenix, with contractors purchasing whole blocks and building several “spec” houses at a time.
 Building homes on speculation, without any financial commitment from a buyer, was a relatively progressive idea for its day.

 Other facilities in and around the Coronado area influenced its growth.
 The Brill Street trolley car line was extended north of McDowell Road to 10th Street and Sheridan in 1914.
 A small commercial node developed at that corner; the New Deal Grocery (ca. 1934), still stands to reflect the commercial activity.
 Good Samaritan Hospital, originally called Deaconess Hospital, was built in 1917.

 The construction of Emerson School in 1921 and the location of Coronado Park encouraged young families to move into the area.
 Most residents were hard working, service industry workers.
 Workingwomen were salesclerks or clerical office workers.

 Decline and Recovery

-As in the rest of the community, the Great Depression significantly slowed development in Coronado.
-Many homeowners were forced to sell, while others converted their backyard garages into living quarters and rented out the main house.
+As a result, many homeowners were forced to sell, while others converted their backyard garages into living quarters and rented out the main house.
 Although done out of necessity, this practice turned out to be a very positive economic strategy.

 Many residents were able to move back into their homes and retain the converted living quarters as rental property.
 The first city zoning code enacted in 1930 reflected the widespread application of this practice and it is still evident in Coronado today.
 As the economy began to turn itself around, Coronado became the site of the first planned, mass-produced subdivision in Phoenix.